gsbabil/Google-Scholar-Gindex/README.md

 })();
 ```

- - Here's a screenshot showing how to add the bookmark in chrome:
+ - Here's a screenshot showing how to add the bookmark in Google Chrome:

 ![Creating Bookmark in Chrome](http://github.com/gsbabil/google-scholar-gindex/raw/master/bookmark-screenshot-chrome.png)